Turkish star Turan could face more than 12 years jail for brawl

 Turkish prosecutors on Monday charged Barcelona player Arda Turan over a brawl with a prominent singer, asking for the footballer to be sentenced to twelve-and-a-half years in jail.

-The prosecutors charged Turan, who is currently on loan to Istanbul's Basaksehir, with sexual harassment, unlicensed possession of weapons and causing intentional injury over the fight with singer Berkay Sahin, the state-run Anadolu news agency said.
+The prosecutors charged Turan, who is currently on loan to Istanbul club Basaksehir, with sexual harassment, unlicensed possession of weapons and causing intentional injury over the fight with singer Berkay Sahin, the state-run Anadolu news agency said.

-Sahin, who goes on stage by his first name Berkay, was also charged, with prosecutors demanding up to two years in jail.
+Sahin, who performs under his first name Berkay, was also charged, with prosecutors demanding up to two years in jail.

 Turan, 31, had last week been summoned to an Istanbul police station to give a statement about the incident but was allowed to walk free.